 Will Cooper is a playwright based in San Diego and Chicago.
 His plays Book of Leaves and Jade Heart received acclaim from critics and audiences alike.
 Jade Heart was last produced at San Diego’s Moxie Theatre in 2014.
 Will is a member of the Dramatists Guild and has been a Network Playwright at Chicago Dramatists since 2006.
-A founding partner of The Roustabouts, his drama Margin of Error is opening for previews on April 19th and run through May 7th.
+A founding partner of The Roustabouts, his drama Margin of Error opened for previews on April 19th and ran through May 7th, 2017.

 Phil Johnson | Founding Member